 Potential sites for a landfall point and a converter station were discussed with representatives from local authorities, statutory bodies, parish councils as well as local residents during the Phase 1 consultation which was held between 11 April and 20 May, 2016 on the shortlisted site options.
 These discussions helped to inform our site selection assessments.

 Comments and feedback from this phase of consultation were carefully considered and, on 22 August 2016, we confirmed our preferred locations for the landfall point and converter station.

-The preferred landfall point has been confirmed as site LF1A at Boygrift, East Lindsey (adjacent to Sandilands Golf club) and the preferred converter station site has been confirmed as site CS1 at North Ing Drove, South Holland (within the parish of Donington).
+The landfall point is at Boygrift, East Lindsey (adjacent to Sandilands Golf club) and the converter station site is at North Ing Drove, South Holland (within the parish of Donington).

 Local opinion played an important part in the decision and we selected these sites after careful consideration of all the information provided by local people, along with environmental and technical information.
 We would like to thank everyone who participated in the Phase 1 consultation and provided comments.

 More information on how we selected these sites is available in our UK Onshore Scheme: Preferred Sites Selection Report and details of the issues raised during the consultation and how they have been taken into account can be found in our UK Onshore Scheme: Phase 1 Consultation Feedback Report (Volume 1 - Introduction and Approach; Volume 2 - Feedback; Volume 3 - Appendices).

 Cable route corridor options between proposed landfall and converter station sites